syncfusion-content/xamarin-docs/Xamarin/Navigation-Drawer/Toggling-Drawer.md

 ## Opening Drawer via Binding

-SfNavigationDrawer can be used in any MVVM architecture application easily.
+[`SfNavigationDrawer`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html) can be used in any MVVM architecture application easily.
 In the below example, [`SfNavigationDrawer.IsOpen`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html#Syncfusion_SfNavigationDrawer_XForms_SfNavigationDrawer_IsOpen) property is bound to a property in the ViewModel, based on which the drawer is opened or closed.
 Refer the below code example to display drawer in MVVM.

-In the following code sample, note that the Binding context is set for the page and the property (OpenDrawer) of the ViewModel is bound to the SfNavigationDrawer.IsOpen.
+In the following code sample, note that the Binding context is set for the page and the property (OpenDrawer) of the ViewModel is bound to the [`SfNavigationDrawer.IsOpen`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html#Syncfusion_SfNavigationDrawer_XForms_SfNavigationDrawer_IsOpen).

 {% tabs %}